mendix/docs/content/appstore/general/app-store-overview.md

 ### 3.1 Header & Usage

-The header for each component presents the following details:
+The header for a component presents the following details:

 * The name and category of the component
 * The review average (in stars) and the number of reviews